nuvo/cain/README.md

 ### Restore Cassandra backup from cloud storage

 Cain performs a restore in the following way:
-1. Truncate all tables in `keyspace`.
+1. Restore schema if `schema` is specified.
-2. Copy files from the specified `src` (under `keyspace/<keyspaceSchemaHash>/tag/`) - restore is only possible for the same keyspace schema.
+2. Truncate all tables in `keyspace`.
-3. Load new data using `nodetool refresh`.
+3. Copy files from the specified `src` (under `keyspace/<keyspaceSchemaHash>/tag/`) - restore is only possible for the same keyspace schema.

-* Cain does not currently restore the schema (must be loaded restoring).
+4. Load new data using `nodetool refresh`.

 #### Usage